How to make Word documents accessible

 - a unique and descriptive file name and document title

-- a clear and intuitive layout and visual reading order
+- a clear layout and visual reading order

 - clear, descriptive and formatted headings

-- easy to read and understand written content
+- written content that is easy to read and understand

-- link text that describes where it takes the user
+- link text that clearly describes where it goes

-Check your content with real users, including those with disabilities to make sure it works for them.
+Check your document with real users where possible, including people with disabilities, to make sure it works for them.

-You can even ask someone who doesn’t know your topic, like a colleague, if it makes sense to them.
+You could also ask someone unfamiliar with your topic, such as a colleague, whether it makes sense to them.

 Automated checks

-Do a manual check too using the checklist on this page.
+Always complete a manual check using the checklist on this page.

-Find out more about improving accessibility with the Accessibility Checker (Microsoft Support).
+Find guidance on using the Accessibility Checker (Microsoft Support).

 Test using a screen reader